TBradley27/FilTar/README.md

 More detailed instructions can be found inside the full documentation: https://tbradley27.github.io/FilTar/

+## CI/CD and Contributing

+For details on the automated CI/CD setup, see the [contributing guide](docs/contributing.md).

+This document explains how FilTar uses GitHub Actions for continuous integration and deployment, including environment management, caching, and automated testing.
+Contributors should review it before making changes to the workflow or dependencies.

 ## Publication

 The article describing FilTar can be found in Volume 36, Issue 8 (pages 2410-2416) of the *Bioinformatics* journal published by Oxford University Press.
 An online, open access version of the article is available [here](https://doi.org/10.1093/bioinformatics/btaa007 "FilTar Bioinformatics article").